TRT in the UK

 • Obesity – increased body fat can lead to higher conversion of testosterone into oestrogen which reduces levels and suppresses testosterone production

-What is the best type of TRT treatment?
+What is the best type of TRT treatment in the UK?

 • Testosterone gels – these can have absorption issues.